Examples and tips for working with experiments

-Try a bid strategy: Compare your existing manual bidding (or your tool provider's bidding) to an automated-bidding bid strategy like Maximize Clicks or Target CPA.
+Try a bid strategy: Compare your manual bids to an automated-bidding bid strategy like Maximize Clicks or Target CPA.

 Go after a new audience: Try targeting a different audience and see how your performance compares.
 What are my options for audiences?

 Test syndication: If your campaign's ad distribution (where on the internet you want to show ads) is set to Bing, AOL, and Yahoo search (owned and operated) only, run an experiment set to All search networks to include our syndicated search partners as well.

 Play around with your ad copy: Try a funnier or edgier tone!
 Make your text more descriptive or, conversely, more concise.
 Experiment with dynamic text parameters or ad customizers.

 Try out another new feature: Are you familiar with all of your ad extension options, for example?

 To get the most helpful results from your experiments, keep the following in mind:

 - We recommend setting your experiment split at 50/50 to make sure the experiment gets enough traffic to make a fair comparison.